TACC/PandemicExerciseSimulator/docs/public-health/input-files.md

 ## Initial Infections

-Initial infections are placed into the low-risk unvaccinated exposed compartment for the requested age group.
+Initial infections are placed into the low-risk of hospitalization unvaccinated exposed compartment for the requested age group.

 ```json